The following is an exercise offered in all Transformative Solidarity workshops and programs.

 Honesty and Grace allow us to set down the judgement of ourselves and others.
 And without judgement we are able to lean into vulnerability.

 When we’re honest and we find and lean into grace, this opens space for vulnerability.
 Vulnerability invites others in.
 Vulnerability invites ourselves in.
 To be vulnerable is to risk.
-It is to risk feeling joy, intimacy, harm, love, and shame.
+It is to risk feeling joy, intimacy, harm, shame, and love.
 To be vulnerable is to open space for possibility and growth.

 In our example, vulnerability can be sharing with my friend what’s honest, acknowledging the ways in which I hurt them, and offering an apology.